|

 of the work.

-In past centuries in Japan, scrolls are
+In past centuries in Japan, scrolls are kept

-special occasions when important guests are
+occasions when important guests are being

-being entertained, after which they are returned
+entertained, after which they are returned in

-sun light and air damages the art.
+light and air damages the art.
 On the other

 hand, in Ameria, we are used to displaying arts